Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Syracuse University

-Syracuse requires drone operations on campus to be approved by the Department of Public Safety.
-JMA Wireless Dome (formerly Carrier Dome) triggers airspace restrictions during athletic events and large gatherings.
+Syracuse requires drone operations on campus to be approved by Department of Public Safety.
+JMA Wireless Dome events trigger airspace restrictions.

 YesDepartment of Public Safety